com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT MAX(purchase0.count) as res FROM purchase purchase0
+    SELECT MAX(purchase0.count) AS res FROM purchase purchase0
     ```